Conference Registration is closed. For registration questions, call 860-525-5585.

 Please note: It may take up to one full business day before you receive your account activation email.

 Registration must be paid in full prior to the event.
-The registration deadline is Friday, May 4.
+To guarantee your place, register by Friday, May 4.
+After that date, we’ll accept registrations as long as there is space.
 Cancellations must be received by May 4 in order to receive a refund.
 After May 4, no refunds will be given, but substitutions will be accepted.

 For questions, contact Tiffany Walton, Executive Assistant and Office Manager, 860-525-5585.